Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

 Secondly, it the contextual overload of a user of frequently panning a flow-chart-like node graph on a small screen is significantly reduced.
 A Node Pipeline is easy to navigate as one can quickly scroll up and down of the list.
 Tapping on a node can bring up a screen can enable a change in the node properties.

-Thirdly, the Node Pipeline is 'not too far away' from a metaphor that a desktop node-based tool user is very familiar with, the 'Link To' capability.
+Thirdly, the Node Pipeline is 'not too far away' from a metaphor that a desktop node-based tool user is familiar with, the 'Link To' capability.
 Below, the merge node is linking to node 2 and node 6 and using them as input nodes.

  7. Merge            (2,6)   >